How Do Onboarding Systems Work?

 It’s not the obvious benefits of onboarding that hold organizations back from implementing programs that work.
 It’s the necessary time, money, and manpower that keep leaders and their new hires from a highly engaging first few weeks on the job.
-That’s where onboarding software comes in.
+That’s where onboarding systems come in.

 What is Onboarding Software?

 Onboarding software is technology that helps employers facilitate a smooth transition for new hires.
-Often, employee onboarding software features a digital dashboard that allows talent acquisition teams to easily communicate with one another and track the progress of each hire as they move through the employee onboarding stage of employment.
+Often, employee onboarding software features a digital dashboard that allows talent acquisition teams to easily communicate with one another and track the progress of each hire as they move through the employee onboarding process.
 This includes I-9 verification, compliance insight and tools, and integrations for payroll and benefits administration.
 Some software even acts as a connection between the organization’s applicant tracking system and performance management system to provide a seamless transition in the new hire’s employment history.Is employee onboarding software really worth the investment?

 Implementing an onboarding system like this helps managers and leadership address the needs and concerns of their new hires without placing too much administrative burden on HR or managers.
 It also standardizes the process, which means your new hire introductions are consistent and appropriate for the role.
 Finally, it assists with compliance, ensuring you don’t lose or misfile important new hire information.

 For example, an entry-level candidate will receive a full introduction to the company and KPIs, while a tenured, internal hire can focus more on the additional or newly added responsibilities.
 Meanwhile, the onboarding team won’t have to create a new program to match the candidate, they’ll simply follow the guidelines already established.

 Do You Need an Onboarding System?